jestjs/jest/docs/Configuration.md

 *Note: Core modules, like `fs`, are not mocked by default.
 They can be mocked explicitly, like `jest.mock('fs')`.*

+*Note: Automocking has a performance cost most noticeable in large projects.
+See [here](troubleshooting.html#tests-are-slow-when-leveraging-automocking) for details and a workaround.*

 ### `browser` [boolean]
 Default: `false`